Industrial Roundtable 2019

 The lines for this year’s Industrial Roundtable (IR) started early in the week and didn’t disperse until the final call late afternoon on Thursday, Sept.
 12.

-The event, first held in 1980, is facilitated by Purdue Engineering Student Council and is one of the largest student-run career fairs in the nation.
+The event, first held in 1980, is facilitated by Purdue Engineering Student Council.
 IR features three components: seminars, the career fair, and interviews.

 With students looking for their next big opportunity, there were lines to register for the Industrial Roundtable stretching from one end of the Stewart Center to the other.
 On the eve of the fair, companies held seminars and Q&A sessions to inform students about the various internships, co-ops, and full-time opportunities for which they were recruiting.